oreqizer/c-notes/07functions.md

 If we don't specify any arguments to a function declaration, the argument checking is *turned off*.
 This exists for legacy reasons and should be avoided.

 To specify that a function has *no arguments*, put `void` instead of the argument list.

+### Recursion

+**C** functions can be recursive and there's no tail recursion optimization, that's like the only important information you need to know.